jmamma/MegaCommand_Design/README.md

 The MIDI DIN ports get soldered on before the display

-For the 1_0_1 board: the DIN ports require that the 2 front legs are removed from each DIN connector (don't just cut the legs, pull the entire piece of aluminium out with a pair of pliers, this will prevent shorts with the display header).
-Once the MiDI DIN ports are in.
-The header for the HD44780 display is soldered from the display side of the board; the reverse side in which you would normally solder from is intentionally obstructed by the MIDI ports.
-This is not ideal, but was necessary due to the space limitations of the board.

 5) To install the male headers that connect to the MC to the ArduinoMega, insert the headers in to the ArduinoMega then solder with the arduino attached to the headers.
 This will ensure perfect alignment.
 ```